prohippo/pyelly/README.txt

  1.3.12  - 23apr2016  more error checking in vocabulary table entries
-                      extend "bad" rules to test error checking extend "marking" rules and integration test
+                      extend "bad" rules to test error checking extend "marking" rules and integration test 1.3.13  - 04jul2016  better handling of hyphens do vocabulary recompilation only when needed
+                      improve parse tree full dump
+                      clean up documentation

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will often require regenerating any previously saved *.elly.bin files to ensure